leonyuhanov/ESP32_RGBW_ArtNet/Module Build Documentation/README.md

      - Strip 10mm of both RED & YELLOW Jackets and tie them together
    - GREEN & BLUE : - Voltage
      - Strip 10mm of both GREEN & BLUE Jackets and tie them together
-10. Solder the RED & YELLOW tie from the JST cable to the RED INPUT cable of the SBEC
+10. Solder the RED & YELLOW tie from the MALE JST cable to the RED INPUT cable of the SBEC
-11. Solder the GREEN & BLUE tie from the JST cable to the BLACK INPUT cable of the SBEC
+11. Solder the GREEN & BLUE tie from the MALE JST cable to the BLACK INPUT cable of the SBEC
 12. Seal each solder joint with electrical tape and heatshrink over the top
 13. Cut the 4pin FEMALE JST cable to a length of 5CM from the end of the BLACK PLUG
 14. Split the Cable into 2 pairs.